- OneTouch, hand-held operation.

 Installation and Setup

-Once the EyeNote® app has been downloaded to the user's device the app icon should be placed either on the bottom left or right corner of the screen for easy access, or in the app dock.
-This will allow you to easily locate and launch the app when needed.
-If you put the EyeNote® app icon as the only icon on the dock, it will center itself and always be located just above the Home button.
+Once the EyeNote app has been downloaded to the user's device the app icon should be placed either on the bottom left or right corner of the screen for easy access, or in the app dock.
+This will allow for easy access to easily locate and launch the app when needed.
+If you put the EyeNote app icon as the only icon on the dock, it will center itself and always be located just above the Home button.

 To complete a successful scan, the note should be positioned 6 to 8 inches away from the camera.
 The app must scan more than half of the note to recognize it.
-Adequate natural or artificial lighting is required for proper scanning, but the camera flash is not required.
-In fact, the camera flash is disabled because the close proximity of the note to the flash causes the note to be too bright and be unrecognizable.
-For ideal scanning conditions limit hand movement to reduce image blur.
+Adequate natural or artificial lighting is required for proper scanning, for ideal scanning conditions limit hand movement to reduce image blur.
 For best results, place the note on a flat surface.
-When the app does not recognize a note, the user will hear, "Error, Reposition" (in Privacy mode the user will get 8 rapid pulses), indicating that a new scan is required and the note must be repositioned in front of the camera.

 EyeNote® Features and Optional Settings